Arizona Adoption Home Study: A Guide

 Recent financial statements, including income statements, tax returns or paystubs to verify that you are able to provide for a child financially

-A background check on the state and federal level must be conducted on all adult members of the household.
+A background check on the state and federal level for all adult members of the household.
 Each member must certify whether they are awaiting trial or have ever been convicted of a criminal offense

 This is the part of the home study for adoption that families often worry about the most.
 Home study visits are not to be feared!
-Arizona adoption home study professionals are not expecting you or your home to be perfect.
-They want to make sure your home and family is a safe, stable environment for a child.
+Arizona adoption home study professionals like American Adoptions are not expecting you or your home to be perfect.
+They just want to make sure your home is a safe, stable environment for a child and that your family is fully prepared to welcome a new baby through adoption.

-There will be pre- and post-placement visits for adoptive families in Arizona.
-There are two parts to the pre-adoption visit: the home inspection and interview.
+There are two parts to the pre-adoption home visit: the home inspection and interview.

-The adoption home study inspection involves your social worker touring your home with you, looking to see if you’ve taken care of basic safety precautions.
+The Arizona adoption home study inspection involves your social worker touring your home with you, looking to see if you’ve taken some basic safety precautions.
 These features need to be in place before a child can be welcomed into your home.
-You will not “fail” the inspection if you did not have these features in place before the initial visit.
+You should do your best to prepare your home before your social worker visits, but you will not “fail” the inspection if you did not have one or two of these features in place before the initial visit.
 The purpose of this visit is for your social worker to help you find safety hazards you may have overlooked.

 Some basic features your social worker will be looking for are:

-toxic cleaners, chemicals and medications out of reach
+Firearms, toxic cleaners, chemicals and medications stored out of reach

 Remember, your social worker wants to make sure you are providing a safe, stable and loving home for a child.
 They will help you achieve this.

-The home study for adoption interview is where the social worker gets to know more about you.
+After the home inspection, your social worker will interview each member of your family.
+The home study interview is where the social worker gets to know more about you.
 You will have a conversation about your interests, careers, hobbies, family dynamics, personal values and relationships.
 During the conversation, your Arizona home study worker will want to know more about:

-Your knowledge about adoption, including cultural and racial diversity, what to expect raising an adopted child, issues that may be encountered as an adoptee, birth family relations and the adoption process in Arizona.
+Your knowledge about adoption, including cultural and racial diversity, what to expect raising an adopted child, issues that your child may encounter as an adoptee, birth family relations and the adoption process in Arizona.

-Your thoughts about AZ adoption, including how excited you are about adoption, your personal views on adoption, and how you want your adopted child to feel about their adoption.
+Your thoughts about AZ adoption, including how excited you are about this opportunity, your personal views on the process, and how you want your adopted child to feel about their adoption.

 Your individual upbringings and backgrounds, and how those may affect how you parent your own child.
 What experiences and traditions do you want your child to have?